The Higher Apprenticeship program is an alternative career pathway for those who do not wish to go down the university route. To apply, individuals:

 Find out more about who we are and what we do: You'll find extensive information on PwC people, culture and values, our purpose and the type of work we do on our website, YouTube channel and our careers blog.

 Attend our events: We run events before the application period to provide further information.
 Stay tuned to our social media channels and website for details and to register.

 We encourage parents, carers, teachers and career advisors to provide support and guidance throughout the application process.

-Proofreading your application: It's important that the information we gather here is accurate.
-A second pair of eyes always helps!
+Proofreading your application: The information we gather here must be accurate.
+The second pair of eyes always helps!

-Understand what we are looking for: Think about what skills you have and how you've developed or demonstrated these through past experiences or activities.
-Things like sport teams, part-time jobs, co curricular activities all provide an opportunity for you to show us you've got what we are looking for.
+Understand what we are looking for: Think about your skills and how you got them.
+Things like sports teams, part-time jobs, co-curricular activities all provide an opportunity for you to show us what you've got.

-Talk about current topics and trends: Share recent news stories over the breakfast table or start up some conversations about current business and technology topics and trends in the classroom.
-All this will help you to develop your unique point of view which you could be asked about in your interview.
+Talk about current topics and trends: Share recent news stories over the breakfast table or start conversations about business and technology topics and trends in the classroom.
+All this will help you to develop your unique point of view.

-You'll be invited to attend a preview session along with your parents prior to the program starting.
-Here we will provide a further overview of the program, learning journey and the qualifications to be obtained.
-This is a great opportunity for you to meet your fellow Apprentices before starting.
+We'll invite you to attend a preview session along with your parents before the program starts.
+You'll get a comprehensive overview of the program, learning journey, and the qualifications on offer.
+In addition, it's an excellent opportunity for you to meet your fellow Apprentices before starting.

 Is this program rotational?